ssc-sp/datahub-docs/Platform/Azure/Storage_Limits.md

 A separate function _storage monitor_ will be triggered on a daily basis, leverage the existing service principal authentication to the Azure API to capture the overall storage capacity for each storage account.

-The output will be stored in the portal database.
+The output will be stored in the portal database in table azure_storage_capacity

 ## Email notifications